 Team members educate youth, parents, schools and community members about the history of gangs, local gangs, trends, and identification of gang behavior.
 Juvenile Department staff have presented with law enforcement assigned to gang

 The Juvenile Department has a designated team working with youth who have been referred for criminal activity and who are affected by gang behavior.
 Research shows that many youth are enticed by the gang culture for the reasons listed below:

-The Comprehensive Supervision Unit aims to address many of these areas with youth through prevention, intervention, accountability and supervision.
+The Gang Team aims to address many of these areas with youth through prevention, intervention, accountability and supervision.
 The Juvenile Department as a whole also makes public safety a top priority.
 The team provides assessments, interventions, supervision and accountability and presents recommendations to the Court by addressing illegal behavior and youth needs.
 We also explore the support and strength of the youth and family in order to develop strategies to aid in their reformation.
 We provide avenues for pro social behavior and opportunities to develop skills they may be lacking.
 We work collaboratively with schools and community agencies.